 Do you need help developing quality content for your brand?

 By submitting your content to the right media outlets and startup directories, Pressfarm can boost your online visibility and ensure you rank in relevant search results.
-They also go the extra mile by providing companies with access to their PR database of over 1 million journalists.
+They also go the extra mile by providing companies access to their PR database of over 1 million journalists.
 You can filter these contacts to find your perfect media match easily.